 There’s a clear need for control mechanisms.
-You want to prevent legal issues, ensure brand and customer consistency, manage budgets and protect the company reputation.
+You want to prevent legal issues, ensure brand and customer consistency, and protect your reputation.

-But this prevention approach often holds back the boldest and brightest ideas that have the biggest customer impact.
+But this prevention approach often holds back the boldest and brightest ideas which have the biggest customer impact.